HadrienGardeur/web-speech-recommended-voices/README.md

 ### Names

-`name` is required for each recommended voice and identifies voices, as returned by the Web Speech API.
+`name` is required for each recommended voice and it's used as the main identifier for voices in this project.

 Names are mostly stable across browsers, which means that for most voices, a single string is sufficient.

 But there's unfortunately one notable outlier: macOS, iOS and iPadOS voices.

-For those voices, at least a portion of the string is often localized, naming is inconsistent across browsers and they can change depending on the number of variants installed.
+For those voices, at least a portion of the string is often localized, naming can be inconsistent across browsers and they can change depending on the number of variants installed.

-Because of Apple, the recommended list can also contain the following properties:
+Because of Apple, each list can also contain the following properties:

-- `altNames` which contains an array of strings for alternate names for a given voice
+- `altNames`, an array of strings for alternate names for a given voice
-- and `overrides` which is strictly used with pre-loaded voices, allowing implementers to hide the default version, when a higher quality variant is available
+- and `overrides` which is strictly used with preloaded voices, allowing implementers to hide the default version, when a higher quality variant is available

 **Example 3: Alternate version of an Apple pre-loaded voice**